bsc-s2/pykit/zktx/README.md

     if `blocking` is `False`, it does not block if the key lock is held by other tx.
     Instead it returns `None` at once.

+-   `latest`:
+    if `latest` is `True`, it retrieves the latest `key` record that set before in this transaction.
+    Otherwise, it retrieves the `key` record from zookeeper node.

 **return**:
 a `TXRecord` instance.